-3.3.
-Filtering the Hosts List
+3. Filtering the Hosts List

 Use Filters to limit listed hosts to only those having a specific operating status.
 The number of hosts in your cluster having a listed operating status appears after each status name, in parenthesis.
-For example, the following cluster has one host having healthy status and three hosts having Maintenance Mode turned on.
+For example, the following cluster has one host having healthy status, two hosts having a Master Down and two hosts that a) have generated Alerts and b) require Restart of components.